-by Gabriel “Jack” Chin, Professor of Law, University of California, Davis School of Law.
-Professor Chin is the author of The Tyranny of the Minority: Jim Crow and the Counter-Majoritarian Difficulty in the Harvard Civil Rights-Civil Liberties Law Review(with Randy Wagner).
+by William E. Forbath, Associate Dean for Research, Lloyd M. Bentsen Chair in Law, University of Texas at Austin School of Law.
 This post is part of an ACSblog symposium on the 50th Anniversary of the March on Washington for Jobs and Freedom.

 Not only conservatives, but we liberals and progressives have forgotten much about the kinds of rights and the kinds of equality demanded by the March on Washington half a century ago today.
 Conservatives have fastened on the famous line in King’s “I Have a Dream” speech – that one day black children will “be judged, not by the color of their skin, but by the content of their character” – and tied the March and King’s “Dream” to their color-blind Constitution.
 But liberals and progressives also have fashioned a story-line that ties the March to a narrower vision than the one that actually animated the organizers and marchers that day.
 Our standard accounts tend to slight the links that the March forged between racial equality and economic justice.
 They say that the March focused on the right to vote and an end to segregation and discrimination in employment, education and public accommodations.
 In that way, they too suggest that the marchers’ main demands for legal change were met.